-There are a lot of no-bake cheesecake recipes out there, and this Chocolate Espresso Cheesecake recipe is easy and fun to make.
-With a delicious, crisp Oreo cookie crust, its flavor is deep and rich, and the texture is creamy and smooth.
+There are a lot of no-bake cheesecake recipes out there, and this one with chocolate and espresso is easy, delicious and fun to make.
+With a divine, crisp Oreo cookie crust, its flavor is deep and rich, and the texture is creamy and smooth.
 Just as we were getting in our groove of pajamas all day, late breakfasts and late bedtimes, we found ourselves back in the grind.
 I thought I was ready for our busy schedules to return.
 I thought I’d welcome early mornings and early bedtimes.

 Turns out, not so much.